-- 12. We are required to determine Transpower's individual price-quality path under Part 4 of the Act.
-An individual price-quality path is determined on an ex-ante basis and applies for a regulatory period of 5 years, 7 although we may set a shorter period than 5 years if we consider doing so would better meet the purpose of Part 4 under section 52A of the Act.8 - 13.
+- 22. We are required to determine Transpower's individual price-quality path under Part 4 of the Act.
+An individual price-quality path is determined on an ex-ante basis and applies for a regulatory period of 5 years, although we may set a shorter period than 5 years if we consider doing so would better meet the purpose of Part 4 under section 52A of the Act. - 23.
 We set out Transpower's individual price-quality path in a determination we make under section 52P of the Act.
 Once determined, Transpower's individual price-quality path may not be reconsidered or reopened within a regulatory period except in limited circumstances.
 One of those circumstances is where the Authority has asked us to reconsider a section 52P determination under section 54V(5) of the Act.
 Under section 52V(2) of the Act, the Authority may ask us to reconsider a section 52P determination where it makes a provision of the Code, or a decision under the Code, that is likely to be relevant to the Commission's functions.
-Section 54V(4) requires us to take these matters into account when reconsidering a section 52P determination. - 14.
+Section 54V(4) requires us to take these matters into account when reconsidering a section 52P determination. - 24.
 The Authority has made two such requests that are relevant to Transpower's individual price quality path determination for the regulatory period from 1 April 2020.
-Upon receipt of such a request, section 54V(5) requires that the Commission must reconsider and, "to the extent that the Commission considers it necessary or desirable to do so", amend the individual price-quality path determination to take account of the relevant matters.
-Matters identified by the Authority at the time of making its requests were its decisions under, and in relation to, the Code relating to the pricing methodology applicable to Transpower and the impact of those decisions on Transpower's costs over the regulatory period.
+12 Upon receipt of such a request, section 54V(5) requires that the Commission must reconsider and, "to the extent that the Commission considers it necessary or desirable to do so", amend the individual price-quality path determination to take account of the relevant matters.
+Matters identified by the Authority at the time of making its requests were its decisions under, and in relation to, the Code relating to the pricing methodology applicable to Transpower and the impact of those decisions on Transpower's costs over the regulatory period. - 25.
+As part of any section 52P reconsideration required under section 54V we consider that we have discretion to take a staged approach to amending the relevant

-Commerce Act 1986, section 53ZC(2)(a) and 53M(4).
+&lt;sup>10 Commerce Act 1986, section 53ZC(2)(a) and 53M(4).

-8 Commerce Act 1986, section 53ZC(2)(a) and 53M(5).
+&lt;sup>11 Commerce Act 1986, section 53ZC(2)(a) and 53M(5).